 It comprises about 5,000 commodity groups; each identified by a six digit code, arranged in a legal and logical structure and is supported by well-defined rules to achieve uniform classification.

 The system is used by more than 200 countries and economies as a basis for their Customs tariffs and for the collection of international trade statistics.
 Over 98 % of the merchandise in international trade is classified in terms of the HS.

 The HS contributes to the harmonization of Customs and trade procedures, and the non-documentary trade data interchange in connection with such procedures, thus reducing the costs related to international trade.
-A full list of description and related HS Codes is available on .
+A full list of description and related HS Codes is available on foreign-trade.com.